Valkryst/Schillsaver/README.md

 ## Notes

-* For successful decoding, you must use the same block size setting and codec that you used during encoding.
-For example, if you've encoded a video with block size 8 and libx264, then it must be decoded with block size 8 and libx264.
-Any other size or codec will result in a corrupt decode.
+* For successful decoding, you must use the same block size and resolution settings that you used during encoding.
+For example, if you've encoded a video with block size 8 at 1920x1080, then it must be decoded with block size 8 and resolution 1920x1080.
+Any other block size or resolution will result in a corrupt decode.

 * On Linux, you may need to launch the program using the `java -jar Schillsaver.jar` command.